mmorana1/marcom/_talks/2008-November 23.md

 ---
-title: "OWASP Application Security Guide for CISOs"
+title: "Application Threat Modeling"
 collection: talks
 type: "Talk"
-permalink: /talks/2012-November 16
+permalink: /talks/2008-November 23.md
-venue: "OWASP CISO Breakfast Meeting"
+venue: "OWASP Cincinnati, OH, USA"
-date: 2012-11-16
+date: 2008-11-23
-location: "Atlanta, Georgia"
+location: "Cincinnati, Ohio"
 ---

-This document provides an overview of a presentation by Marco Morana from OWASP on developing an OWASP Application Security Guide for Chief Information Security Officers (CISOs).
-The presentation covers the need for such a guide given the evolving roles and responsibilities of CISOs.
-It outlines the guide's structure and contents to provide CISOs with strategic guidance on application security processes, metrics, and technology selection.
-A four step project plan is also presented for creating the guide based on input from the security community and CISO surveys.
+This document discusses application threat modeling (ATM) as a systematic approach to identifying security risks in software applications.
+It describes how ATM can be used at different stages of the software development lifecycle, from requirements to design to testing.
+The key steps of ATM include decomposing the application, identifying threats and vulnerabilities, analyzing attack vectors, and determining mitigation strategies.
+ATM helps prioritize risks and supports decision making around risk acceptance, avoidance, or mitigation

-You can download the presentation slides [from here](https://www.slideshare.net/slideshow/owasp-atlantacisoguidevs1/16928736) The OWASP CISO Guide can be downloaded [from here](https://wiki.owasp.org/images/f/f0/Owasp-ciso-guide.docx)
+You can download the presentation slides [from here](https://www.slideshare.net/slideshow/application-threat-modeling-presentation/781073)